Travelling to Kuala Lumpur, Malaysia next month...any suggestions on what to see...must try restaurants...street food??

 Must try the signature food of Malaysia: Nasi Lemak and Teh Tarik.
 Other than that you can try otak-otak, durian (tropical fruits).
 The bigger hawker centre situation at Taman Megah, PJ, Ming Tian Food Court.
 Over 50 food stalls.
 You can try many foods in just one place.
 (Not sure if the taxi driver will know this place.)

 Places you can visit is KLCC, Chinatown, Royal Selangor Pewter, Batu Caves.
-You can buy KL Hop On Hop Off ticket which can bring you to most of the attraction places. about 7 years ago
+You can buy KL Hop On Hop Off ticket which can bring you to most of the attraction places. over 8 years ago

 OK Shamira ..
 Jocey gave quite a comprehensive list ,,, first of all ,, depends on where you stay ,, try to get somewhere which is near to the LRT or MRT Train stations ,, Cabs are killer in Kuala Lumpur ,,, Let me suggest a list ,,,